Renesas Electronics Introduces New USB 3.0 Host Controller with 85 Percent Reduced Power Consumption

 More information can be found at http://www2.renesas.com/usb/en/product/upd720200a.html.

 Windows is a trademark or registered trademark of Microsoft in the United States and other countries.
+PCI Express is a registered trademark of the PCI SIG.
+ExpressCard is a registered trademark of the USB-IF.
 All other registered trademarks or trademarks are the property of their respective owners.

 About Renesas Electronics Corporation